 Not only is this car a standout, but it also offers a numbers-matching 396, an overdrive transmission is equipped with the stunning Impala.
-The factory A/C, and original documentation to back everything up.
+The factory A/C that blows cold, and original documentation to back everything up.
 Code F Marina Blue is this car's original color, and when it looks this good, you keep it.
 The bodywork is simply fantastic and that's no easy feat on a car with quarter panels as big as the side of a school bus.
-Tight gaps and lots of attention to detail make it look almost new and with the white stripes with the correct factory option for the 1967 Super Sport, it has a high performance look that suits the hardware underneath.
+Tight gaps and lots of attention to detail make it look almost new.
+This Impala has a high performance look that suits the hardware underneath.

 By 1967, bucket seats weren't the exclusive domain of the SS, and this full-sized cruiser got a code 810-D black vinyl front bench with individual backrests that look a lot like buckets.
 Of course, all the upholstery has been properly restored with correct patterns and materials, giving it a very elegant look.
 New carpets and door panels certainly help with the showroom feel and the big, bold gauges look to have been professionally restored.
 The vents on the dash indicate factory A/C, which has been upgraded to R134a refrigerant and blows ice cold today.
 Other options include power windows, a rear defogger, and a tilt steering column, plus the more recent addition of an AM/FM/CD/iPod stereo system in a custom console that also includes built-in cup holders.
 Heck, even the clock works!
 As you'd expect, the back seat is big enough for full-sized adults and the trunk is positively gigantic, even with the full-sized spare up in the front.